Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

     If `--HEAD` or `--devel` is passed, fetch that version instead of the stable version.

-    If `-v` is passed, do a verbose VCS checkout, if the url represents a CVS.
+    If `-v` is passed, do a verbose VCS checkout, if the URL represents a CVS.
     This is useful for seeing if an existing VCS cache has been updated.

     If `--force` is passed, remove a previously cached version and re-fetch.